 - suffer from severe depression

 - have or have ever had muscle stiffness, restricted or uncontrollable movement due to certain medical conditions, such as Parkinson's disease

 - have an allergy to Haldol or any of the ingredients.
 See Product Description at the end of this leaflet for a list of ingredients.

-Do not use Haldol if the packaging is torn or shows signs of tampering.
-Do not use Haldol beyond the expiry date (month and year) printed on the pack.
+Do not give Haldol if the packaging is torn or shows signs of tampering and if it is beyond the expiry date (month and year) printed on the pack.

 You must tell your doctor if you:

-- suffer from dementia-related psychosis (loss of contact with reality and inability to think and judge clearly, resulting from a general decline in all areas of mental ability)
+- suffer from loss of contact with reality and inability to think and judge clearly, or from a general decline mental ability (e.g. dementia related psychosis)

-- have or have ever had a heart problem, including an unusual heart beat and a fast heart beat, or are taking a heart medication
+- have or have ever had a heart problem, such as an unusual heartbeat or a fast heartbeat, or are taking a heart medication

 - have or have ever had low blood pressure